First Data Overall Rating

 Pricing and fees of a First Data merchant account will vary by reseller, agent, and merchant.
 First Data allows resellers to choose between selling month-to-month contracts or service agreements ranging from one to five years.
 Cancellation fees and contract conditions can vary widely by reseller, so merchants are advised to read their contracts carefully.
 Some merchants also report non-cancellable, multi-year leases for point-of-sale equipment offered by First Data Leasing.
 Generally speaking, First Data will enforce the contract terms set by a reseller as long as they fit within the company’s sales policies.

-First Data has a high volume of complaints mostly reporting deceptive sales tactics used by some resellers and agents, poor customer service, inability to resolve disputes over billing and service commitments, and omissions of important contract terms prior to account setup.
-Additionally, several merchants who reported signing through a resellers stated that they were placed into a contracts directly with First Data or into equipment leases with proper disclosure of important terms & conditions (for instance, non-cancellable leases for point-of-sale equipment).
+First Data has a high volume of complaints, with over 200 in the comment section below and over 300 on Ripoff Report.
+Most of these complaints report deceptive sales tactics used by some resellers and agents, poor customer service, inability to resolve disputes over billing and service commitments, and omissions of important contract terms prior to account setup.
+Additionally, several merchants who reported signing up through resellers stated that they were placed into contracts directly with First Data or into equipment leases without proper disclosure of important terms & conditions (for instance, non-cancellable leases for point-of-sale equipment).
 Customer service to resolve these issues may vary depending on which aspect of the contract requires attention.

 First Data BBB Report | D (CPO Adjusted)

 The Better Business Bureau (BBB) is clearly having difficulty distinguishing between First Data itself, its independent sales channels, and its resellers.
 There are numerous reports on the BBB website that are clearly just resellers of First Data, yet the BBB attributes the page to First Data.
 On the actual report attributed to First Data, the BBB awards an “A+” rating.
-The high grade is surprising considering that the report lists 729 complaints in the last 36 months.
+The high grade is surprising considering that the report lists 810 complaints in the last 36 months (up from 729 since our last review).
 The majority of complaints are due to billing and collection issues, problems with products & services, and advertising & sales issues.
 Of the complaints, 77% were resolved to the merchants’ satisfaction through the BBB.
-The high resolution ratio may warrant a high grade for First Data, but this reviewer does not believe it deserves an “A+.”
+The high resolution ratio may warrant a higher grade for First Data, but this reviewer does not believe it deserves an “A+.”
 Therefore, we are assigning an adjusted BBB rating of a “D” for the purposes of this review.
 You can learn more about why we adjust BBB ratings in our rating criteria.